FabrizioFerrara03/ADM-HW4/README.md

 Given the two components resulting from the PCA, a Varimax rotation was performed first to facilitate interpretation.
 Subsequently, a k-means with 3 clusters was applied and at each iteration the subdivision of the points was saved.
 Finally, the variation of the group memberships was shown through a summary Gif.

+## Algorithmic Question

+### a) Optimal Strategy for Arya
+The optimal strategy for Arya was determined using a recursive dynamic programming algorithm.
+This algorithm explores all possible game states and decisions, ensuring both Arya and Mario play optimally.
+While correct, this approach has exponential time complexity \( O(4^{n/2}) \), where \( n \) is the length of the input array `nums`.
+An analysis of correctness for this approach is provided.

+### b) Python Implementation
+The recursive algorithm is implemented in the Python module `functions.py` and has been tested with multiple sequences of varying lengths to verify its correctness.

+### c) Time Complexity Analysis
+The time complexity of the recursive algorithm was analyzed using the iterative method to solve the recurrence relation, confirming a complexity of \( O(4^{n/2}) \).
+While correct, this approach is inefficient for larger inputs.

+### d) Polynomial Solution
+To address the inefficiency, a polynomial-time solution with \( O(n^2) \) complexity was developed using an iterative dynamic programming algorithm.
+This approach leverages memoization to avoid redundant computations while maintaining the correctness guarantees of the exponential algorithm.
+An analysis of correctness and time complexity for this approach is also provided.

+### e) Comparison and Testing
+The iterative algorithm is implemented in Python within the `functions` module.
+It has been tested with the same inputs as the exponential algorithm, yielding identical results.
+Additionally, running times were calculated for both algorithms across sequences of varying lengths, demonstrating the efficiency of the polynomial solution for larger inputs.

+### f) Efficient Algorithm from ChatGPT
+An efficient algorithm was requested from ChatGPT.
+Its correctness and complexity were analyzed, confirming its validity.
+This algorithm was implemented in Python and tested with all prior inputs, showing consistent results.
+Further tests were conducted on additional, larger sequences to validate its performance and correctness.